henry-insomniac/go-book/README.md

 - Go routines and concurrency

 ### Feel free to fork this repo, contribute, and learn together with me.
 Happy coding! ✨

----

-This README emphasizes your learning process while inviting others to join you on your Go journey!